HefnySco/andruav_ap_wiki/source/de-what-is.rst

 * A drone camera streaming platform for your drone(s)
 * A remote controller that allows you to control your drone over the internet

-Basic requirements for Drone-Engage to work are:
-* A Raspberry PI directly connected to your autopilot on the vehicle
-* A 4G or LTE connection to the internet via the Raspberry PI
-* A login/access code for Drone-Engage on ArduPilot Cloud (cloud.ardupilot.org)
+To use Drone-Engage, you will need to meet the following basic requirements: a Raspberry Pi connected directly to your autopilot on the vehicle, a 4G or LTE internet connection via the Raspberry Pi, and a login or access code for Drone-Engage on ArduPilot Cloud (cloud.ardupilot.org).
-* [optional] One or more cameras directly connected to the Raspberry PI
-* [optional] An X-box controller connected to your PC
+You may also choose to use one or more cameras directly connected to the Raspberry Pi, as well as an X-box controller connected to your PC, though these are optional.

 Drone-Engage objective is to provide a Linux-based alternative for `Andruav <https://play.google.com/store/apps/details?id=arudpilot.andruav&hl=en&gl=US>`_ Android mobiles.